anyway1021/eagle-doc/docs/applications.md

 ## Monitor Requirements

 This application aims to monitor user activities on HDFS via the hdfs audit log.
-If any abnormal user activity is detected, an alert is sent in several seconds.
+Once any abnormal user activity is detected, an alert is sent in several seconds.

-## Processing Pipeline

 The whole pipeline of this application is

 * Kafka ingest: this application consumes data from Kafka.
 In other words, users have to stream the log into Kafka first.